 Fitch, Moody's and S&P have assigned to the Bonds municipal bond ratings "A+", "A1" and "A+", respectively, each with a stable outlook.
-The Bonds have been assigned insured ratings of "A1", stable outlook, by Moody's and "AA", stable outlook, by S&P. Certain information was supplied by the City and the Water Department to the rating agencies to be considered in evaluating the Bonds.
+The Bonds are expected to be assigned insured ratings of "A1", stable outlook, by Moody's and "AA", stable outlook, by S&P based upon the Policy to be issued by AG at the time of delivery of the Bonds.
+Certain information was supplied by the City and the Water Department to the rating agencies to be considered in evaluating the Bonds.
 Such ratings express only the views of the respective rating agencies and are not a recommendation to buy, sell or hold the Bonds.